CutieillFusion/3D-Game-Engine/README.md

 This might be going through a render system swap from DirectX -> OpenGl

+Eventually I'd like to have mulitple graphics Engines so this works crossplatform with great performance just need to learn how computer graphics work

 Resources:
 - Graphics Engine: https://www.youtube.com/playlist?list=PLv8DnRaQOs5-ST_VDqgbbMRtzMtpK36Hy
 - New Graphics Engine: https://ogldev.org/